yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-In this project, I chose to use sliding window search, which has to extract hog features for every search window hence it runs slow.
-Instead, I can improve my pipeling by using Hog Sub-sampling Window Search, which only has to extract hog features once, for each of a small set of predetermined window sizes (defined by a scale argument), and then can be sub-sampled to get all of its overlaying windows.
+In this project, I chose to use sliding window search, which has to extract HOG features for every search window hence it runs slow.
+Instead, I can improve my pipeling by using HOG Sub-sampling Window Search, which only has to extract HOG features once, for each of a small set of predetermined window sizes (defined by a scale argument), and then can be sub-sampled to get all of its overlaying windows.

 Choosing resonable parameters for HOG features is also tricky and time consuming.
 I'm not sure if the Parameter Tuning in Scikit-learn can be applied also to do an automatic parameter search for HOG features.
 Due to the tight schedule, I didn't spend time on that and chose to tune the parameters manually.